section-engineering-education/engineering-education/content/articles/testing-for-broken-authentication-in-web-apps/index.md

 ![password reset](/engineering-education/testing-for-broken-authentication-in-web-apps/password-reset.png)

-Again, we provided an incorrect email and noticed that we were unable to click or fill other parts of the form.
+Again, we provided an incorrect email and noticed that we were unable to click or fill out other parts of the form.

 Interesting!